RajeshPatel50/SamsungDataProject/CodeBook.md

       read activity labels in data frame  from “activity_labels.txt” file  & store two columns as “activity_id” and “activity_name” this file has  6 rows.
 These are activity against with data measurement is done.

-       read feature names (the parameters which are measured using devise for different subjects for different activity) this file has 561 rows and two column, these records are stored in “df_features” dataframe with column names “feature_id” & “feature_name”
+      read feature names, the parameters which are measured using devise for different subjects for different activity, this file has 561 rows and two column, these records are stored in “df_features” dataframe with column names “feature_id” & “feature_name”

 2. Read all test data and combine them